-Sue Hogrefe, BPWEV President.
+Sue Hogrefe, President of BPWEV

 For those of us who never knew her, I’d like to take a moment to introduce the lady our scholarship awards are named after.